Michael L. Weinstein

 Michael L. Weinstein (/ˈwaɪnstiːn/) is an American attorney, and former Air Force officer.
-He is the founder and president of the Military Religious Freedom Foundation and author of With God on Our Side: One Man's War Against an Evangelical Coup in America's Military and No Snowflake in an Avalanche, both of which describe purported Christian evangelical and fundamentalist proselytizing by some members of the military.
+Weinstein is the founder and president of the Military Religious Freedom Foundation.
+He is the author of two books, With God on Our Side: One Man's War Against an Evangelical Coup in America's Military and No Snowflake in an Avalanche, both of which describe purported Christian evangelical and fundamentalist proselytizing by some members of the US military.

 Military service and education

 Weinstein graduated with honors from the United States Air Force Academy in 1977.
 He has stated that while at the Academy he encountered a string of incidents of psychological harassment, including notes emblazoned with swastikas and anti-Semitic slurs, death threats, and two violent incidents of hazing where he was ambushed, beaten, and, in one case, hospitalized.

 Weinstein graduated from Cabrillo High School in Lompoc, California in 1973.
 He began his legal studies at McGeorge School of Law at the University of the Pacific.
 He enrolled in the university through the Air Force Law School Program shortly after his appointment as Chief of the Secure Systems Branch of the 2049th Communications and Installations Group at McClellan Air Force Base.
 Weinstein graduated with his Juris Doctor degree in 1981.
 Weinstein served for as both an air force sponsored law student and a practicing JAG officer with the U.S. Air Force Judge Advocate General's Corps for over ten years.